Tommaso23/DecisionTree/README.md

 # DecisionTree
-This project is about learning from decision tree, using a simple pruning tecnhique
+This project is about learning from decision tree, using a simple pruning tecnhique.
+## How to use:
+Use all the files in the repository and run the main.py.
+Uncomment the code releated to the dataset you want to test.
 ## Repository Overview:
 The repository has 6 files:
 - dataset.py: class to represent a given dataset